Garantism (legal theory)

-Garantism (from the Spanish and Italian garantismo) is a legal theory and political philosophy developed by Italian jurist Luigi Ferrajoli in the late 20th century.
+Garantism, also known as the theory of constitutional guarantees, is a legal theory and political philosophy developed by Italian jurist Luigi Ferrajoli in the late 20th century.
 It conceives of the legal system as a set of guarantees designed to protect fundamental rights against abuses of power by public and private authorities.
 Initially formulated in the field of criminal law, Ferrajoli later expanded it into a general theory of constitutional democracy.